 How to Answer Interview Questions About Being Laid-Off

-Read on for insight on how to navigate this situation in an interview, as well as prep work you can do in advance to ensure that being laid off doesn't diminish your employability.
+Learn how to navigate this situation in an interview, and how to prepare in advance to ensure that being laid off doesn't diminish your employability.

 Interviewers will often ask questions to determine the reasons for any time when you weren't employed.
 You will need to assure the interviewer that you were performing at a high level and that your discharge was not in any way a result of your productivity.